barelyhuman/grab/readme.md

 A CLI tool built specifically to download tarballs and assets from various open source and release asset providers.

-The first set of providers that we are wish to get working are
+The initial set of providers that we wish to get working

 - [x] Github
 - [ ] Gitlab